 Sometimes, it can help to start over by rebuilding your home, and this decision brings with it some unique opportunities.
 It allows you to redesign your home from the ground up, while retaining the best of the location.

 Starting from scratch by using the lightweight Hardie™ Fine Texture Cladding can help you make the most of what contemporary design can offer, as the modern box style can help your home gain some dramatic street appeal.
-Using these ready-to-paint panels allows the subtle render to help striking features such as cantilevers, clean lines and contrasting paint colours stand out even more.
+Using these ready-to-paint cladding panels allows the subtle render to help striking features such as cantilevers, clean lines and contrasting paint colours stand out even more.

 The most important part of your home reno is enjoying the end result.
-Fine Texture Cladding is designed specifically for renovators of all house types, and choosing this material for your build means that you can plan a long life around your home in the years to come.
+Fine Texture Cladding is designed specifically for renovators of all house types, and choosing this cladding material for your build means that you can plan a long life around your home in the years to come.